vss365today/server/README.md

 1. Place all secret keys for each component in the `vss365today/secrets` folder.
 The `vss365today/db` folder will be used to persist all database files and data.

-1. Add the database username and password to the `vss365today/server/.env` file for use by the database backup process.

 1. Run `chmod u+x ./build-containers.sh && ./build-containers.sh` to create a fresh build of all component
 containers.